keiji-imai/blog/content/rants/aot/index.md

 > "I never thought that being sent to my death would turn out to be so utterly meaningless in the end"

 What's the difference between patriotism and nationalism?
-Attack on Titan shows the value and drawbacks of fighting for your country.
+Attack on Titan shows the value and problems of fighting for your country.

 ### Indoctrination

 > "You were children who knew nothing but it was drilled into you.
 You were just kids.
 What could you even do?"

 Attack on Titan shows you what indoctrination looks like and how it can make good people do terrible things.
-Everyone has to do terrible things in war.
+It illustrates how populations can be brainwashed and perpetuate ethnic hate.

 ## How to watch